Skip Sub Menu

 Academic Calendar and Terms

-At Drake, the summer semester is the beginning of the academic year, followed by the fall semester, J-Term (if applicable), and spring semesters.
-For financial aid purposes, J-Term enrollment is included in the calculation for spring semester financial aid (see J-Term section below).
-For example, the 2023-24 FAFSA covers the Summer 2023, Fall 2023, and J-Term/Spring 2024 semesters.
+At Drake, the summer semester is the beginning of the academic year, followed by the fall semester and spring semester (J-term is part of the spring semester - see J-Term section below).
+For example, the 2025-26 FAFSA covers the Summer 2025, Fall 2025, and Spring 2026 semesters.
 Depending on your program, you may need to take additional steps (other than complete the FAFSA) to receive financial aid in the summer (see Summer Financial Aid section below).

 The P4 year in the College of Pharmacy is defined by the college and divided by financial aid into two equal terms (beginning mid-May and mid-November) which function as semesters for the purpose of processing financial aid.